The following information

 Gift Shops and Restaurant

-are many gift shops in and around St. Peter's, and a small
+are many gift shops in and around St. Peter's, and a snack bar on the roof.

 Without going through the security